 ARRIVING AT THE FAIRY STREAM MUI NE

-At the beginning of the Fairy Stream, there are small food and drink vendors on the creek side if you would like to take a minute before or after the red canyon adventure.
+At the beginning of the Fairy Stream Mui Ne, there are small food and drink vendors on the creek side if you would like to take a minute to chill before or after the red canyon adventure.

 WHAT TO EXPECT AT FAIRY STREAM MUI NE

-The Fairy Stream Mui Ne is surrounded by shaded bamboo and palm tree forests and it takes approximately 10-15 minutes to walk from one end of the stream to the other.
+The Fairy Stream Mui Ne is surrounded by shaded bamboo and palm tree forests and it takes approximately 10 to 15 minutes to walk from one end of the stream to the other.

 FAIRY STREAM MUI NE – THINGS TO KNOW BEFORE YOU GO

-Although I visited Fairy Stream Mui Ne in July, they say the best time to visit is between November and March for optimum temperatures and little to no rain.
+Although I visited Fairy Stream Vietnam in July, they say the best time to visit is between November and March for optimum temperatures and little to no rain.